Castlecary rail accidents: Causes

+not going to stop at all, and therefore telegraphed "train running away" to the next signal box.
+In fact the train stopped 325 yards beyond the home signal.
+The Castlecary signalman failed to check the Dundee train's whereabouts, and also failed to consider that a train running past the home signal at danger might indicate some fault with the signals, and allowed the following Edinburgh train into the section.
+Shortly before the Edinburgh train arrived, the fireman of the Dundee train entered the signal box to say that the Dundee train had stopped just beyond the platform.
+The signalman now knew that the line was not clear and made a last-minute attempt to stop the Edinburgh train, but this also ran past the home signal and collided with the Dundee train.
+The drivers of both trains survived, and both claimed that the Castlecary distant signal was showing "clear".
+The inspecting officer was not able to verify this, and placed the blame on the Castlecary signalman for accepting the Edinburgh train without first ascertaining what had become of the Dundee train.

 1968 accident

 A second accident occurred in Castlecary on 9 September 1968, also a rear-end collision.
 Following the failure of a signal at Greenhill Junction, trains were required (by Rule 55) to stop at the failed signal and report their presence to Signalman D. Craig at Greenhill Junction via the signal telephone.
 He would allow them to proceed slowly past the signal, at around 10 mph, and then report on passing the signal to continue to obey previous signals.
 This method had worked since the signal's failure the night before and throughout the early morning, but at 09:00, Craig became confused by the presence of four different trains in the Greenhill area.